FarsetLabs/farsetlabs.github.io/about/getting_here.md

 - Turn **left** onto **Great Victoria Street**, then a **right** onto **Hope Street** and continue straight towards the traffic lights, where [**this mural**](/assets/img/mural.png) will be visible to your left.
 - Cross the road and walk down **Linfield Road** (between the mural and the red-brick **Murray's Exchange** building on the right — formerly the Murray & Sons tobacco factory).
 Continue along Linfield Road around the bend.
 A large **“Weavers Court” sign** will be visible.
 - Walk through the pedestrian gate and enter Weavers Court.
 If the gates are closed at night, ring the intercom button beside the pedestrian gate for entry.
-- **Farset Labs** is the building directly behind the main map, opposite the **Security office**, and is marked C. We are **Unit 1**, and are signposted throughout Weavers Court.
+- **Farset Labs** is the building directly behind the main map.
+We are **Unit 2**, and are signposted throughout Weavers Court.
 Our entrance is directly **below and beside the large orange "C" sign** mounted on the corner of the building, [see this photo](/assets/img/door-instruction.png).

 # Driving or cycling to Farset Labs